seomoz/serp-web/README.md

 [ReasonReact](https://reasonml.github.io/reason-react/en/).
 This means you'll have to learn [ReasonML](https://reasonml.github.io/), but it's worth it.

+Styles are handled by [Bulma](https://bulma.io/) lightly styled to look like Moz colors and typography.
+Sass only exists in this project to allow for overriding of Bulma defaults.
+Do _not_ try to get crazy with styles or CSS-in-JSS;
+everything should be a class attached to an element to get the layout you want.

 The back-end serves as a thin HTTP API wrapper and an asset server -- it is about as unfancy as anything you've seen.